It's a Mad, Mad, Mad, Mad World: Cast notes

 According to Robert Davidson, the role of Irwin originally was offered to Joe Besser, who was unable to participate when Sheldon Leonard and Danny Thomas could not give him time off from his co-starring role in The Joey Bishop Show.
+Jackie Mason was then cast in the role, but was replaced by Kaplan when the filming schedule conflicted with his touring commitments.

 Actress Eve Bruce filmed a scene as a showgirl who asks Benjy Benjamin and Ding Bell to help her apply suntan lotion.
 The scene was cut, and she is uncredited.
-Cliff Norton is listed in the opening credits but is not found in the film; Norton had a role as a detective who appears at the Rancho Conejo airport.
+Cliff Norton is listed in the opening credits but was deleted from the film; Norton had a role as a detective who appears at the Rancho Conejo airport.
 King Donovan, playing an airport official, appeared in the Rancho Conejo scenes but was cut from the film.
 Don Knotts originally shot a second scene in which he tries to use a telephone in a diner.
 Also featured in the scene was Barbara Pepper.

 The first of the credited cast to die was ZaSu Pitts, who died on June 7, 1963, five months to the day before the film's release.
 With the death of Carl Reiner on June 29, 2020, and Nicholas Georgiade on December 19, 2021, Barrie Chase is the film's last surviving cast member, credited or otherwise.
-Mickey Rooney was the last living member of the main cast at the time of his death on April 6, 2014.
+Mickey Rooney was the last surviving member of the main cast at the time of his death on April 6, 2014.